szweibel/DHRI-static/workshops/python.md

     ]
 ```

 You're still using the same list format.
-Remember lists open with a square bracket `[`, have items seperated with commas, and end with a square bracket `]`, like this:
+Remember lists open with a square bracket `[`, have items separated with commas, and end with a square bracket `]`, like this:

 ```python
 [1, 2, 3, 4, 5]